Rafik Haj Yahia: Biography

 Born in Tayibe, Haj Yahia gained a BA in Hebrew language and education from Bar-Ilan University, before training to be a teacher at a Haifa seminary.
 From 1971 until 1980 he worked as a teacher in an agricultural high school in his hometown.
 In 1981 he began working as a television reporter, a job he held until 1988.
 He became a member of Tayibe's local council and became the town's first mayor in 1989.
 He also served as deputy head of the National Committee of Arab Local Authorities and of the Union of Local Authorities in Israel.

-Although he missed out on a seat in the 1996 elections after winning a place on the party's list, Haj Yahia entered the Knesset on 28 March 1998 as a replacement for Moshe Shahal.
+Prior to the 1996 Knesset elections he was placed 37th on the Labor Party list.
+Although the party won only 34 seats, he entered the Knesset on 28 March 1998 as a replacement for Moshe Shahal.
 Upon taking his seat, he resigned his position as mayor of Tayibe.
 On 25 March 1999 Yahia, Amir Peretz and Adisu Massala broke away from the Labor Party to form One Nation.
 He lost his seat in the 1999 elections and died the following year at the age of 50.